grewpy Tutorial

 corpus.count(req4)

-Building a request with the raw Grew syntax
+Building a request with the Grew syntax

 It is possible to build request directly from the concrete syntax used in Grew-match or in Grew rules.
 The req4 can be written: